evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Long_Range/_index.md

 You can choose between two sound systems on the MG ZS EV Long Range.

-- With the MG standard system, you get four speakers with a max system output of  watts.
+- **MG standard system**: This system features four speakers and delivers a maximum output of  watts.
-- With the MG luxury sound system, you get six speakers with a max system output of  watts.
+- **MG luxury sound system**: This system features six speakers and delivers a maximum output of  watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.

 ## Lights